Badgelier History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Badgelier Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Badgelier family to the New World and Oceana
+Migration of the Badgelier family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Badgelier or a variant listed above: Henry Batchelor, a brewer, who settled in Ipswich, Massachusetts in 1636; William Batchelor settled in Charles Town in 1634; and became a Freeman in 1644..